taneishi/EnergyBasedModels/README.md

 4.0 | 1.5039907693862915 | 1.4926044940948486 | 0.9602941176470589 | 0.9722943722943723
 5.0 | 1.4975998401641846 | 1.4844372272491455 | 0.9669467787114846 | 0.9796536796536797

-## DBN - Deep Belief Networks:
+## Deep Belief Networks

-In machine learning, a deep belief network (DBN) is a generative graphical model, or alternatively a class of deep neural network, composed of multiple layers of latent variables ("hidden units"), with connections between the layers but not between units within each layer.
+In machine learning, a Deep Belief Network (DBN) is a generative graphical model, or alternatively a class of deep neural network, composed of multiple layers of latent variables ("hidden units"), with connections between the layers but not between units within each layer.

 When trained on a set of examples without supervision, a DBN can learn to probabilistically reconstruct its inputs.
 The layers then act as feature detectors.
 After this learning step, a DBN can be further trained with supervision to perform classification.

 DBNs can be viewed as a composition of simple, unsupervised networks such as restricted Boltzmann machines (RBMs) or autoencoders, where each sub-network's hidden layer serves as the visible layer for the next.
 An RBM is an undirected, generative energy-based model with a "visible" input layer and a hidden layer and connections between but not within layers.
 This composition leads to a fast, layer-by-layer unsupervised training procedure, where contrastive divergence is applied to each sub-network in turn, starting from the "lowest" pair of layers (the lowest visible layer is a training set).

-The observation that DBNs can be trained greedily, one layer at a time, led to one of the first effective deep learning algorithms.Overall, there are many attractive implementations and uses of DBNs in real-life applications and scenarios (e.g., electroencephalography, drug discovery).
+The observation that DBNs can be trained greedily, one layer at a time, led to one of the first effective deep learning algorithms.
+Overall, there are many attractive implementations and uses of DBNs in real-life applications and scenarios (e.g., electroencephalography, drug discovery).

-### Results - Deep Belief Networks:
+### Results of DBN

 ![DBN-Acc](./images/DBN_acc.jpg)
 ![DBN-Loss](./images/DBN_loss.jpg)

 Without Pre-Training:

 epochs | test loss | train loss | test acc | train acc
 ---|---|---|---|---